EmVance1/VanGo/docs/builds.md

     * `no-rtti`: (C++ only) disable RTTI (`true|false*`)
     * `no-except`: (C++ only) disable exceptions (`true|false*`)
     * `pthreads`: (GNU only) enable pthreads (`true|false*`)
 - **sanitizers**: sanitizer settings work like any other, but their applicability is highly platform dependent.
-On UNIX systems, all sanitizers are available, while windows only universally supports AddressSanitizer.
-Others like UndefinedBehaviorSanitizer have partial support when using clang.
-It is however always safe to turn on a sanitizer, as options turning on unsupported sanitizers will simply be ignored.
+On UNIX systems, all sanitizers are always available.
+Windows is trickier.
+Windows only universally supports AddressSanitizer, while UndefinedBehaviorSanitizer has partial support when using clang.
+Options turning on unsupported sanitizers will simply be ignored, however there is one annoying edge-case that GNU/Clang on windows *does* support ASan, but does not ship with the required libraries bundled in, and will fail to link if you haven't installed them (MSVC/Clang does not have this problem).
+The following options are provided for enabling sanitizers:
     * `sanitize.address`: compile with AddressSanitizer (`true|false*`)
     * `sanitize.thread`: compile with ThreadSanitizer (`true|false*`)
     * `sanitize.leak`: compile with LeakSanitizer (`true|false*`)